-This issue primarily arises from wanting to stream from older discontinued consoles.
+This issue of using emulators on Twitch primarily arises from streaming older discontinued consoles.
 If you were streaming on a more recent console still in production such as a Nintendo 3DS there are means to do so on Twitch without the use of an emulator.
 The current availability of a game in stores is irrelevant as to its copyright status.
 Copyrights do not enter the public domain just because they are no longer commercially exploited or widely available.
 This means that the copyright of a game is valid even if it is no longer stocked in physical locations and that using or copying said game is a copyright infringement.

 Nintendo is notorious for targeting content that infringes on copyright regularly having youtube videos or VODS removed from platforms.
 If you are using an emulator it is a wise move to not stream the sound of the game as music can be known to trigger a DMCA.
 There are plenty of copyright-free stream music services and playlists you can use as a substitute.

 What Emulators Do Streamers Use?